 Understanding Our Capabilities

 We haven’t spoken much about whether we actually think it’s possible to achieve all of this stuff, and whether I am capable of achieving it.
-This gets into the whole discussion of Buddha-nature, which basically refers to the factors that all of us have that allows for the transformation to a Buddha.
+This gets into the whole discussion of Buddha-nature, which basically refers to the factors that all of us have that allow for the transformation to a Buddha.
 This deals primarily with the characteristics of the mind.

 Are we capable of understanding things?
 Yes.
 Are we capable of remaining aware of something all the time?
 Well, we can be aware of something for a period of time, so could the length be increased?
 Yes.
 We could increase it through the methods of meditation and familiarization, but in the most basic terms success in this depends on our own interest and motivation.
 It has to be important and relevant to us.